Usheninte/idea_allbuying/portfolio.md

 #### >> [react-fcctest](https://www.npmjs.com/package/react-fcctest)
 This is an open source initiative, meant to help members of the freeCodeCamp program, have an easy way to test their React app projects.
 It is essentially a React plugin for the freeCodeCamp Test Suite.

-It is [available as a package](https://www.npmjs.com/package/react-fcctest) on the NPM registry
+It is [available as a package](https://www.npmjs.com/package/react-fcctest) on the NPM registry.

 <a href="https://www.npmjs.com/package/react-fcctest"><img src="http://res.cloudinary.com/poetrique/image/upload/v1536495813/allbuy-i-ng/portfolio/react-fcctest.png" /></a>